³ÉÈËÓ°Òô

 imgtext

-Although the UK does not generally tax non-residents (see the Residence of companies and Residence ― overview guidance notes), it does apply tax in respect of UK source income, and in particular in respect of rental income from UK properties.
+Although the UK does not generally tax non-residents (see the How to establish if a company is UK resident and Residence ― overview guidance notes), it does apply tax in respect of UK source income, and in particular in respect of rental income from UK properties.

 Prior to 6 April 2020, all non-resident landlords (NRL) (including both companies and individuals) were subject to income tax on the rental income.
 Non-resident companies were subject to a flat rate of income tax of 20% on the property income.
 Depending on the level of the income, non-resident individuals were subject to tax at the default income tax rates of 20%, 40% or 45%.